Academics

 E. Requirements to Advance to Practicum and Internship: Students must successfully complete all pre-requisite coursework and relevant comprehensive exams needed to advance to practicum and internship.
 Eight courses require a minimum grade of B. Note that students are only permitted to get less than a B in one course (that does not require a B minimum grade).
 Students who receive more than one grade that is less than a B will have one opportunity to retake the class.
 However, the cumulative GPA of 3.0 must be maintained to remain in good academic standing.
 Please refer to the Program Specific Grading Policies section in DBS Student Handbook for more details.
 NOTE: students may not begin their internship until they have successfully completed 100 practicum hours and the concurrent course.
 Students will also be required to successfully pass the Comprehensive #2 prior to being cleared to begin internship.
 Please refer to the Comprehensive Exams section in DBS Student Handbook for more details.

 F. Student Professional Behavior: Students must demonstrate professional academic and work characteristics including ethical and professional conduct.
 All students must follow the ACA Ethical Code.
-The Touro College and University System Academic Integrity policies can be found in greater detail in the Student Conduct & Professional Development section of DBS Student Handbook and at touro.edu/students/policies/academic-integrity/
+The Touro University System Academic Integrity policies can be found in greater detail in the Student Conduct & Professional Development section of DBS Student Handbook and at touro.edu/students/policies/academic-integrity/

 G. Comprehensive Exams: Two comprehensive exams are required for completion of the Clinical Mental Health Counseling program (see Comprehensive Exams section in DBS Student Handbook).